John Hemming (explorer)

-John Henry Hemming CMG FSA FRSL FRGS (born 1935) is a historian, explorer, and expert on the Incas and indigenous peoples of the Amazon basin.
+John Henry Hemming CMG FSA FRSL FRGS (born January 5, 1935) is a historian, explorer, and expert on the Incas and indigenous peoples of the Amazon basin.

 Early life and education

-Hemming, was born in Vancouver on the 5th of January, 1935.
-His father, Henry Harold Hemming, who had served in the First World War, likewise foresaw the Second, and wanted his son to be born in North America.
-So he sent John's mother, Alice Hemming, a journalist, on a cruise through the Panama Canal that ended in British Columbia.
+Hemming, was born in Vancouver on 5 January 1935.
+His father, Henry Harold Hemming, served in the First World War and was wary of a Second World War on the horizon.
+As a result, he sent John's mother, journalist Alice Hemming, to Canada by way of the Panama Canal.
 John and his sister Louisa were brought back to London when he was two months old.
-He was educated in the United Kingdom at Eton College, in Canada at McGill University, and read history at Oxford where he obtained a Doctor of Letters degree and became an honorary fellow of Magdalen College.
+He was educated in the United Kingdom at Eton College, in Canada at McGill University, and earned a doctorate at Oxford.
+He also became an honorary fellow of Magdalen College.